HEALTHCARE COST & UTILIZATION PROJECT

 • Is a reference file available for the CCS-and Surgery Flags-Services and Procedures tools that lists the CPT or HCPCS Level II codes mapped into respective CCS categories or surgery flag values?

 While a reference file is available for both tools, HCUP does not provide lists of individual CPT or HCPCS Level II codes for either of these tools.
 The CCS-Services and Procedures category and surgery flag mappings are provided as code ranges that can be recognized by a statistical package like SAS or SPSS.
-Descriptions for the code ranges are not provided.
+Descriptions of the code ranges are not provided.
 Our license agreement with the AMA for using CPT codes also does not allow us to distribute individual codes.
 To obtain individual codes, it may be necessary to license the CPT codes and obtain a CPT Codebook from the AMA Exit Disclaimer or work with a medical records coder to develop a list.

 • What are the HCUP software tools for ICD-9-CM?